Updated 12/28/20 to include commentary on cedar pollen and allergies.

-Austin right now is the allergy capital of the universe (or at least it feels that way at times).
-When you add a Saharan dust cloud to the mix of COVID19 chaos and pollen counts, as we do on occasion experience here in our fair city, it’s safe to say that right now is a challenging time to be someone who suffers from allergies.
+Austin is the allergy capital of the universe (or at least it feels that way at times).
+When you add a Saharan dust cloud or cedar pollen to the mix of COVID19 chaos and allergen levels, as we do experience here in our fair city, it’s safe to say that it is a challenging time to be someone who suffers from allergies.
 What, in the face of this uphill battle, can you do?

 I’m going to keep it short here (I know…promises, promises).
 No really, though.
 While I can’t give medical advice via social media, I can share some useful links and some of the reassuring messages I impart to my own patients.
 So read on, and let’s see if there’s something helpful for you herein.

 At the time of this writing, Sahara dust–the inspiration for this blog post–is upon us.
 (A good, in-depth article on that can be found here).
 Meantime, though Austin may FEEL like the capital of allergy misery, we are not.
 Instead, as you can see here, we have a robust, year-long range of allergy seasons, plural.
 If your eyes are burning and your nose is running and you feel kind of awful, it could be allergies and that’s no joke.
 You may also be freaking out because you now have to wonder if it’s COVID19.